jtmiclat/deck.gl-pmtiles/README.md

-# deck,gl layer for pmtiles
+# deck.gl layer for pmtiles

 A proof of concept deck.gl layer for accessing pmtiles.